Welcome to the Gene Ontology Tools developed within the Bioinformatics Group at the Lewis-Sigler Institute.

 This web tool maps the granular GO annotations for genes in a list to a set of GO slim terms, allowing you to bin your genes into broad categories.

-Sample view of GO Term Mapper results in HTML table for sample gene list from Saccharomyces Genome Database (SGD).
+View sample GO Term Mapper results for sample gene list from Saccharomyces Genome Database (SGD).

 - GO Consortium

 The home page of the Gene Ontology Consortium.

 - GO Help Page at SGD

 SGD help page explaining Gene Ontology.